Chigozie Obioma: An Orchestra of Minorities

 Little, Brown and Company published Obioma's highly anticipated second novel, An Orchestra of Minorities, in January 2019.
 Drawing on Obioma's own experiences studying abroad in northern Cyprus, An Orchestra of Minorities tells the story of a Nigerian poultry farmer who, determined to make money to prove himself worthy of the woman he loves, travels to northern Cyprus, where he is confronted by racism and scammed by corrupt middlemen.
 Obioma was particularly inspired by his friend Jay, who was found dead at the bottom of a lift shaft in Cyprus after having his tuition funds embezzled by fixers.

 The novel was listed as an E! online Top 20 Books to read in 2020 and a New York Times Editor's Choice.
 It was also named a best book of the year for 2019 by the BBC, Houston Chronicle, Financial Times, TIME, Amazon.com, Publishers Weekly, Minnesota Star Tribune, Waterstones, ChannelsTV, Columbia Tribune, New York Library, Manchester Union, and Brittlepaper, as well as being Salman Rushdie's Celebrity Pick of the Year.

+The Road to the Country

+The Road to the Country is a war novel that captures the Nigerian civil war from 1967 -1970.
+Published by Hutchinson Heinemann in the UK and Hogarth in the US.
+It tells the story of a war, brotherhood and love.
+Set in eastern Nigeria Kunle finds himself trapped in a war when he embarks on a search mission to find his brother Tunde.
+The story is told by a seer who predicts the war and conflict and refers to Kunle as 'one who will die and return to life'.

+“The novel captures Nigeria’s fault lines in both language (with a mix of English, Yoruba and Igbo) and form.
+It flits between the real and the supernatural.
+The novel is narrated in part by a Yoruba seer who predicted the conflict and features an interlude with testimonies of people who died in battle, evoking an Igbo proverb: “The story of a war can only be fully and truly told by both the living and the dead.”—The Economist.